The Forget Tomorrow World Tour: Critical reception

 Eric Webb of the Austin American-Statesman described the concert as "one of the most well-paced shows we can remember, the tempo perfectly ebbing and flowing with the mood".
 Dallas Observer writer Preston Jones who attended the show at Dickies Arena, praised: "the Grammy-winning singer-songwriter put on a master class in A-list pop craftsmanship, deploying seamless, occasionally eye-popping showmanship in service of R&B, gospel, funk and disco-kissed songs as sleek and supple as his falsetto".
-While Stefan Stevenson of the Fort Worth Star-Telegram also gave a positive review saying "Timberlake’s night in Fort Worth proves again he’s more than a popstar".
-Journalist Hunter Gilmore of the Atlanta Daily World praised Timberlake saying "‘The Forget Tomorrow World Tour’ is a testament to his staying power in the music industry and his ability to connect with fans on a deep, personal level.
-It is not just a celebration of Timberlake’s past successes, but a reminder of his continued relevance and artistry in the present".
+While Stefan Stevenson of the Fort Worth Star-Telegram also gave a positive review saying "Timberlake's night in Fort Worth proves again he's more than a popstar".
+Journalist Hunter Gilmore of the Atlanta Daily World praised Timberlake saying "'The Forget Tomorrow World Tour' is a testament to his staying power in the music industry and his ability to connect with fans on a deep, personal level.
+It is not just a celebration of Timberlake's past successes, but a reminder of his continued relevance and artistry in the present".

-B96 Chicago left a positive review through Audacy for the Chicago tour date, describing it as "a testament to his [Timberlake’s] enduring talent and ability to captivate audiences.
+B96 Chicago left a positive review through Audacy for the Chicago tour date, describing it as "a testament to his [Timberlake's] enduring talent and ability to captivate audiences.
 It was a night filled with unforgettable moments for fans old and new, the tour was a memorable experience that celebrated both his enduring legacy and his continued evolution as an artist".
 Marc Hirsh of The Boston Globe gave praise, calling Timberlake "an effortless showman".
 Concluding that "Timberlake is showbiz and showbiz is Timberlake".

-Set list
+Set lists

-This set list is from the April 29, 2024, concert in Vancouver and used until the February 24, 2025 concert in St. Paul.
+This set list is from the April 29, 2024, concert in Vancouver and used until the February 24, 2025, concert in St. Paul.